 Expert Insight

-From years of testing smart scales and fitness tracking devices, the biggest mistake people make is expecting perfect daily accuracy.
+From years of testing smart scales and fitness trackers, the biggest mistake people make is expecting perfect daily accuracy.

 In reality, smart scales are trend tools—not precision medical devices.
 When used correctly and consistently, they become incredibly powerful for tracking long-term changes in body composition.